kashifag/kashifag/README.md

 ### 💻 What I’m Trying to Do (and Sometimes Succeed At)

 - 🧬 Make sense of giant gene expression files (without crying)
-- 🤖 Play with ML models to find patterns in omics data (and behave)
+- 🤖 Play with ML models to find patterns in omics data
 - 📊 Turn confusing biological data into pretty plots
 - 🧠 Learn new tools faster than I forget old ones